| Home | Mission | Events | Membership | History |

 Both the original and copy have an intricately fabricated iron inlay on the blade, and precious metal inlay on the hilt and pommel.
 The copper and silver herringbone inlay design used on the reproduction was taken from an early 10th century Norwegian sword.

-The tip of the blade came to a point, which, rather than being acute, was usually somewhat rounded, as is seen on the seven historical Viking-age sword blades shown to the right.
+The tip of the blade came to a point, which, rather than being acute, was usually somewhat rounded, as is seen on the seven historical Viking-age sword blades shown to the left.
+The rounded point is stronger than an acute point, but no less effective for stabbing and thrusting.

 The parts of a sword are called out in the photo of the modern reproduction sword shown to the left.
 The hilt is made up of the pommel, grip, and crossguard, and is shown in more detail on a historic sword to the right.
 The organic materials making up the grip have decayed and fallen away in the thousand years since this blade was made, revealing the tang, the narrow extension to the blade that passes through the crossguard and grip and fastens to the pommel.
 For this photo, the crossguard was pulled up from the blade to reveal the shoulder, where the blade narrows to form the tang.